Endrx2008/Endrx2008/README.md

 - 👋 Hi, I’m @Kuser
-- 👀 I’m interested in all the linux distros and the ai systems/models
+- 👀 I’m interested in all the linux distros and ai systems/models
-- 🌱 I’m currently learning python/c++
+- 🌱 I’m currently learning python and c++
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: i hate windows but I need it 😔
+- 🦂  main developer of the Skorpion_OS distro